Fake news: United Kingdom

 Under King Edward I of England "a statute was passed which made it a grave offence to devise or tell any false news of prelates, dukes, earls, barons, or nobles of the realm."

 In 1702 Queen Anne of England issued a proclamation "for restraining the spreading false news, and printing and publishing of irreligious and seditious papers and libels".

 On December 8, 2016, Chief of the Secret Intelligence Service (MI6) Alex Younger delivered a speech to journalists at the MI6 headquarters where he called fake news and propaganda damaging to democracy.
 Younger said the mission of MI6 was to combat propaganda and fake news in order to deliver to his government a strategic advantage in the information-warfare arena, and to assist other nations including Europe.
 He called such methods of fake-news propaganda online a "fundamental threat to our sovereignty".
 Younger said all nations that hold democratic values should feel the same worry over fake news.

 However, definitions of fake news have been controversial in the UK.
 Dr Claire Wardle advised some UK Members of Parliament against using the term in certain circumstances "when describing the complexity of information disorder", as the term fake news is "woefully inadequate":

 Neither the words 'fake' nor 'news' effectively capture this polluted information ecosystem.
 Much of the content used as examples in debates on this topic are not fake, they are genuine but used out of context or manipulated.
 Similarly, to understand the entire ecosystem of polluted information, we need to consider far more than content that mimics 'news'.

 In October 2020, a hoax claim made by a spoof Twitter account, about the supposed reopening of Woolworths stores, was repeated without verification by news sites including the Daily Mail and Daily Mirror (and the latter's regional sister titles).

 Asia

+Bangladesh

+Fake news and digital misinformation have become major social and political concerns in Bangladesh, particularly through social media platforms, YouTube channels, and online news portals.
+According to Rumor Scanner, a leading Bangladeshi fact-checking organization, 428 pieces of misinformation were identified online in April 2026 alone, leading to the publication of 351 fact-check reports.
+The same organization reported that 472 misleading claims were detected in March 2026.
+A report published by The Daily Star stated that 78 fake or misleading news reports were identified after analyzing 681 reports from 164 Bangladeshi media outlets during the first six months of 2024.
+International fact-checking platform AFP Fact Check Bangladesh has also regularly debunked false images, recycled videos, AI-generated content, and political misinformation related to Bangladesh.
+According to Academic research misinformation spreads more rapidly in Bangladesh during elections, political crises, and periods of religious tension.
+A study published by Springer examined the spread of digital misinformation during the July 2024 protest movement and highlighted the growing role of fact-checking initiatives in countering false narratives.